 including phone number, email address and office location, of public and public charter school clinicians and school behavioral health coordinators and connect grantees and peer educators with the clinicians and school behavioral health coordinators and with the operators of the DC Prevention Centers.”.

-SUBTITLE G. SUBSTANCE ABUSE AND BEHAVIORAL HEALTH SERVICES TARGETED OUTREACH PILOT
+SUBTITLE G. DEPARTMENT OF BEHAVIORAL HEALTH TARGETED OUTREACH GRANTS

 Sec.
 5061.
 Short title.

-This subtitle may be cited as the “Substance Abuse and Behavioral Health Services Targeted Outreach Pilot Act of 2023”.
+This subtitle may be cited as the “Department of Behavioral Health Targeted Outreach Grants Act of 2023”.

 Sec.
 5062.
 Substance abuse and behavioral health services targeted outreach pilot.

-(a) By October 31, 2023, the Department Behavioral Health (“DBH”) shall award a grant in the amount of $600,000 to a 501(c)(3) not-for-profit organization with experience in substance abuse harm reduction services to provide direct support, relationship development, and resource brokering to individuals in need of substance abuse and behavioral health services at the following locations:
+(a) By October 31, 2023, the Department of Behavioral Health (“DBH”) shall award a grant in the amount of $600,000 to a 501(c)(3) not-for-profit organization with experience in substance abuse harm reduction services to provide direct support, relationship development, and resource brokering to individuals in need of substance abuse and behavioral health services at the following locations:

 (1) The vicinity of the 600 block of T Street, NW;